so-its-me-nia/21projects_in_21days/README.md

 It’s a way to brush up on skills, stay consistent, and push myself to learn actively.
 Every project is a small victory in my quest for AI mastery!
 Feel free to explore, learn, or get inspired!

+Huge thanks to the folks at GeeksforGeeks for this refresher course challenge!